Mariustotle/iot_peripherals/actuators/relay_switches/README.md

 ## Overview

 ### Requirement
-For Raspberry Pi you need a 3.3V Relay Module, the ones typically available is 5V.
+For Raspberry Pi you need a Relay Module that is "Low Level Trigger", this will allow the 3.3V GPIO data pin to set ON/OFF.
 You can use the 5V but then you will need to include some hardware to bridge the gap, note the relay is powered by a 5V but this is talking about the GPIO power which on a Raspberry Pi is 3.3V (Higher voltage here will hurt the Pi).
 See the troublehooting section for more details.

 ### Input side (low-voltage control)